 After reaching one of these limits, a user can't send new messages for up to 24 hours.
-However, they can still access their G Suite account and receive incoming email.
+However, they can still access their Google Workspace account and receive incoming email.
 The user can also access their other Google services.
 After this suspension period, sending limits are automatically reset and the user can resume sending mail.

 Sending limits can change without notice.
 Limits per day are applied over a rolling 24-hour period, not a set time of day.

-Note: Sending limits are different if your organization uses the SMTP relay service to route outgoing mail through Google.
-See instead sending limits for the SMTP relay service.
+- Sending limits are different if your organization uses the SMTP relay service to route outgoing mail through Google.
+Instead, go to sending limits for the SMTP relay service.